 One of my clients, a marketing director with no prior agile experience, credited this SAFe book with giving her the conceptual understanding needed to participate meaningfully in her company's SAFe transformation.
 "It was like having someone translate a foreign language into terms I could understand and apply," she told me.

 John's visual learners can make use of this guide to gain a foundational understanding of SAFe as it is skillfully illustrated.
-Buell explains complex SAFe concepts using diagrams, flowcharts, and visual metaphors.
+Buell explains complex SAFe concepts using diagrams, flowcharts, and visual metaphors, making it ideal for understanding SAFe principles.

 Outstanding characteristics entail: